RedHatProductSecurity/security-data-guidelines/docs/sbom.md

     the respective package type.
 For components that are distributed as standalone bundles (such as OpenSSL in the example above), `generic` purls should be used with an exact download URL from where a specific bundle of source code was fetched from, including a checksum (which should also be specified in the `checksums` field).

-Note that provenance metadata may not be available for all components.

 To associate a set of source archives with the SRPM that includes them, use: